InterfaithFamily's Board of Directors

 Lynda Schwartz is a former partner at Ernst & Young now in her own practice as a forensic accountant.
 She became Chair of IFF’s Board in May 2013 and continues to serve as Treasurer and chair of our Finance Committee on an interim basis.
 Her board service has included the New England Legal Foundation and the Women’s Bar Foundation.

-Michael Cedillos joined the Board in May 2013.
-She is a member of the Jewish Federations of North America National Young Leadership Cabinet and a current member and past Campaign Co-Chair of the Executive Committee of the Young Lawyers Group of the Jewish United Fund/Jewish Federation of Metropolitan Chicago.
+Michael Cedillos is an attorney and shareholder in the litigation department of Greenberg Traurig, LLP.
+Michael joined the IFF Board in May 2013 and is also a member of the Jewish Federations of North America National Young Leadership Cabinet and a past Campaign Co-Chair of the Executive Committee of the Young Lawyers Group of the Jewish United Fund/Jewish Federation of Metropolitan Chicago.
+She earned her bachelor’s degree from the University of California, Berkeley, and her law degree from the University of Michigan Law School.

 Paul Cohen’s non-profit experience includes: President, Congregation Sha’ar Zahav; Treasurer, and VP, San Francisco JCC; Treasurer, and VP, Bureau of Jewish Education; VP, SF Hillel; Board Member, Jewish Community Federation of San Francisco.
 Through his extensive work within the Reform movement and with Hillel, he is very connected both in the Bay Area and nationally.
 He played an active role in helping us to secure the IFF/San Francisco project and the funding for it.

-Laurie Franz is the president of the Five Together Foundation, which she formed in 2005 along with her four siblings.
-Five Together has focuses on basic humanitarian efforts in the US and worldwide.
+Laurie is the president of the Five Together Foundation, which she formed in 2005 along with her four siblings.
+Five Together focuses on basic humanitarian efforts in the US and worldwide.

 Laurie currently serves as Board Chair for the Agahozo-Shalom Youth Village in Rwanda, modeled after Yemin Orde in Israel.

 Laurie’s greatest accomplishments are her three sons.
-She and her husband, Jeff, live in Rydal, Pennsylvania.
+She and her husband, Jeff, live in Conshohocken, Pennsylvania.

 Eileen Frazier has been an integral part of the Jewish Federation of Greater Washington team for almost 20 years, including as Interim CEO.
 She currently serves as Federation’s Chief Operating Officer.